 Currently, plastic models are used for testing.
 But these models have a drawback in that they do not allow to feel like living skin and tissue.
 Therefore, with the purpose of helping doctors and nurses, scientists have created a robotic ‘trainer rectum’.
 This guides doctors as well as nurses that how to perform the examination.
 It also makes sure that the patient is not feeling discomfort.

 A doctor can insert his finger inside a silicone thimble by using the trainer.
-The silicone thimble is attached to robotic technology and is able to recreate the same sensation as the human rectum.
-Additionally, a computer screen behind the device can display a 3D model of the rectum and prostate.
-It allows the doctor, to see the dissection while they perform the examination with the help of 3D glasses.
-This technology has another advantage, one can program it for a different scheme, by making the anatomy gets changed each time.
+The silicone thimble is attached to robotic technology and can recreate the same sensation as the human rectum.
+A computer screen behind the device can also display a 3D model of the rectum and prostate.

 Dr. Alejandro Granados, the lead researcher, said, “We scanned different volunteers with an MRI scan and used this to perfect the shape and geometry of the anatomy.
 We asked many doctors and nurses – including prostate specialists and cancer surgeons for the trial of this technology.
 They commented on the great advantage of being able to alter the anatomy.
 Each person has a different size and shape of the rectum and prostate and it increases from person to person.
 This technology enables doctors to practice their skills in many different virtual patients.
 They also observed these examinations are performed solely by feel, experiencing a realistic sensation is crucial.”

-By collecting data from real prostate examinations in patients, a team trying to make it more perfect.
+By collecting data from real prostate examinations in patients, a team tries to make it more perfect.

-For improving current training facilities, using finger pressure sensors and 3D software on traditional plastic models will be the best option.
+Using finger pressure sensors and 3D software on traditional plastic models will be the best option for improving current training facilities.

 Dr. Bello added: “Haptics is the technology which is currently being used to identify the sensation of touch and how to integrate this into electronic devices.
 It has large suggestions for the field of medicine.
 For example, virtual reality technology doing progress at a rapid rate.
 But haptics is also important, otherwise, the point of immersing yourself in a virtual role if you can’t feel and interact with it will be worthless”